 Iron-oxide nodules or concretions are the most common kind of meteorwrong sent to us.
 Hematite and magnetite are two common iron-oxide minerals.
 Most iron ore deposits consist mainly of hematite, magnetite, or both.
 Iron-oxide concretions, iron-oxide nodules, and ironstones are often mistaken for meteorites because they are heavy (dense) and their unusual (frequently bizarre!) shapes catch people’s attention.

-Hematite concretions form by precipitation of iron oxide from iron rich solutions.
-Hematite nodules are often formed in sedimentary rocks by oxidation of pyrite or marcasite (iron sulfide) crystals.
-Concretions and nodules, which may also be composed in part of the iron oxy-hydroxides, limonite and goethite, come in a wide variety of bizarre shapes.
-Sometimes they’re shiny on the surface, which might give the impression of a meteorite fusion crust.
-Note that while hematite is rich in iron, it does not attract a simple magnet.
-Magnetite, on the other hand, is highly magnetic, and it often forms nodules, too.
-In mixed magnetite-hematite nodules, some parts might attract a magnet and other parts may not.
+Hematite concretions form by precipitation of iron oxide from iron-rich solutions.
+Hematite nodules are often formed in sedimentary rocks like limestone by oxidation of pyrite or marcasite (iron sulfide) crystals.
+Concretions and nodules, which may also be composed in part of the iron oxy-hydroxides such as limonite and goethite, come in a wide variety of shapes.
+Sometimes they are shiny on the surface, which might give the impression of a meteorite fusion crust.
+Note that while pure hematite is rich in iron, it does not attract a simple magnet.
+Magnetite, on the other hand, is highly attracted to magnet, and it often forms nodules, too.
+In rocks highly rich in magnetite-hematite nodules, some parts of the the rock may attract a magnet and other parts may not.